 Polenta and Rice

 As the trip to Venice was my introduction to Italy, I was in anticipation of stuffing my face with all the pasta and pizza I could get my hands on.
-That is until I sat down to learn more about Venetian food.
+That is until I sat down to read more about what to eat in Venice.
 Turned out, pasta is not a staple in the region of Veneto.
 The most popular carbohydrates are polenta and rice.

 Rice is used to prepare risotto and one of the most significant Venetian dishes — risi e bisi — rice with peas.